rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 </figcaption>
 </figure>

-In a [recent interview](https://www.youtube.com/watch?v=IDSAMqip6ms&t=352s), Cat Wu (product lead on Claude Code) mentioned some Anthropic staff have adopted a similar pattern with Claude Code: create diary entries from Claude Code sessions that summarize key decisions and actions.
+In a [recent interview](https://www.youtube.com/watch?v=IDSAMqip6ms&t=352s), Cat Wu (product lead on Claude Code) mentioned some Anthropic staff use a similar pattern with Claude Code: create diary entries that summarize Claude Code sessions.
 Then perform reflection over the diary entries to identify patterns.

-## Implementing Memory For Claude Code
+## Implementing Claude Diary

 I used this reflection-based approach with Claude Code, asking Claude to distill diary entries from sessions and performing reflection over collected entries to update `CLAUDE.md`.